Frequently Asked Questions

 A. We never charge authors for publishing.
 This reflects our confidence in accepting only high quality works for which we expect there will be a market.
 It also serves to protect the independence of our commissioning decisions and safeguard our mission as a publisher of works of high academic standard.
-We don't require authors to buy copies of their books, though they are of course welcome to do so at 40% discount off list price.
+We don't require authors to buy copies of their books, though they are welcome to do so at a 40% discount off list price.

 Q. What role does peer-review play in the publication process?

 A. All our books are peer-reviewed by suitably qualified experts and until peer review concludes successfully publication cannot be guaranteed.
 Peer review helps us select only works of a high academic standard and ensures that your book sits alongside other high quality publications.
 It also helps you receive constructive feedback so that you may improve your work.
 Upon submission, the relevant editor will send out the manuscript for peer review and may also request additional changes before considering the manuscript acceptable for publication.
-We aim for as quick turnaround as possible.
+We aim for as quick a turnaround as possible.
 We ask reviewers to provide us with a short report within two months.
 Peer review may however take longer.
 It is important to recall that reviewers provide an invaluable service and are doing so voluntarily.
 Once the reviewer(s) produce their report, we share it with you and ask you to implement suggested changes (if any) or offer a rebuttal.
 While we are happy to offer constructive guidance during the revision process, we expect you to produce a revised version of your manuscript and submit it in its entirety when ready.
 The reviewers will then advise us if the revised manuscript is acceptable.

 A. Peer review is a function of immense importance in the advancement of knowledge.
 It is a crucial test of methodological rigor and scientific validity.
 Constructive comments raise standards in all published work and improve its relevance to the community of scholars it addresses.
 Admittedly, peer review, as practiced in many places today is not without problems.
 Increasing demand on academics’ time and performance assessment based on narrow metrics, such as publication and citation counts, crucially subtract from the motivation of reviewers.
 As a result, it is increasingly hard to find the right person to do a review.
 Reviewers may not always avail the time and effort required to appreciate truly novel ideas or weed out fallacies.

 We enlist experts from our community of reviewers (you can become a member too if you are an expert in an area we publish, see here for details) who are both qualified and sufficiently motivated to offer high quality reviews promptly.
-Reviewers are instructed to evaluate the book in terms of originality, rigor and likely impact and provide constructive comments for its improvement.
-We guide reviewers to focus on substance and be as helpful as possible.
-Altogether, this ensures that peer reviews are thorough, constructive and respectful of your effort as an author.
+Reviewers are instructed to evaluate the book in terms of originality, rigor and likely impact and to provide constructive comments for its improvement.
+We guide reviewers to focus on substance and to be as helpful as possible.
+Altogether, this ensures that our peer reviews are thorough, constructive and respectful of your effort as an author.
 We find that our authors have a genuine appreciation for the quality of the reviews provided.

 Q. What happens if reviewers do not recommend publication and you decide not to publish my book, even though we've signed a contract early on?

 A. Offering a contract before peer review signals our confidence in your work and provides a measure of reassurance to encourage you to develop and finalize your manuscript (see more information here).
 Before offering a contract, we have a reasonable expectation that the manuscript will be publishable, even if it takes extensive revisions to bring it up to publishable standard.
-However, in the event that we have to outright reject publication following peer review, we will be cancelling the contract to allow you to pursue alternative publication arrangements.
+However, in the event that we have to outright reject the publication following peer review, we will cancel the contract to allow you to pursue alternative publication arrangements.

 Q. Will my publication with Vernon Press count towards my department's/institution's research evaluation exercise?
 Do your books carry an impact factor?